colinatkins/semantic_suggestion/README.md

 ## Contributing

-Contributions are welcome\!
+Contributions are welcome!
 Fork the repository, create a branch, make your changes, and submit a Pull Request.

 ## License